obeskay/obeskay/README.md

 ## Projects I've built

-Check out the pinned repos below - they show my experiments with AI frameworks like CrewAI, AutoGen, and LangGraph, plus some design-to-code tools like the Figma MCP bridge.
+Check out the pinned repos below - they show my experiments with n8n, gen-UI Agents, plus some design-to-code tools like the Figma MCP bridge.

 Recently I've been exploring: